Understanding HTML as a Beginner

 Here is an example of a typical HTML table

-Note: the border = "1" attribute defines the desired number of borders for the table.
+Note: there is a closing tag </table> below the page that is not captured in the screenshot.
+Also, the border = "1" is an HTML attribute used to define the desired number of borders for the table.
 Without this, there would be no border demarcations between the text in the table.
-More about the HTML attribute will be explained as we progress.

-HTML List tags
+HTML List Tags

 There are two major kinds of lists on a webpage: numbered and bulleted.
 In HTML, the numbered list is referred to as an ordered list and represented with the tags <ol> </ol>, while the bullet list is referred to as an unordered list and represented with the tags <ul> </ul>.

-The tags <li> </li> are used to mark the beginning and end of a list and show that the text is to appear as such.
+The tags <li> </li> are used to mark the beginning and end of a list.
+They show that the text is to appear as such.
 Here is an example of numbered and bulleted lists in HTML

-HTML Images tags
+HTML Images Tags

-<img src=”url” alt=”some_text” style=”width:width;height:height;”/>
+<img src=”URL” alt=”some_text” style=”width:width;height:height;”/>

 HTML Element